 The Museums + Heritage annual awards highlights some of the best cultural organisations in the UK and has become the benchmark for excellence in the sector.

-Anna Preedy, director of the annual Museums + Heritage Awards, said: “This year’s awards have been redefined to provide a unique opportunity to be recognised for bold, creative moves made during exceptionally challenging times."
+Anna Preedy, director of the Museums + Heritage Awards, said: “This year’s awards have been redefined to provide a unique opportunity to be recognised for bold, creative moves made during exceptionally challenging times."